AcademySoftwareFoundation/OpenImageIO/src/doc/builtinplugins.rst

      - int
      - Version of the BMP file format

-**Limitations**

-* OIIO's current implementation of BMP only supports uncompressed BMP files.
-  RLE compression is not currently supported.
+**BMP Limitations**

+* OIIO's current implementation will only write uncompessed 8bpp (from a 1-channel source), 24bpp (if 3 channel), or 32bpp (if 4 channel).
+Reads,
+  however, can handle RLE compression as well as 1, 4, or 16 bpp input.
+* Only 1, 3, and 4-channel images are supported with BMP due to limitations of the file format itself.
+* BMP only supports uint8 pixel data types.
+Requests for other pixel data types will automatically be converted to uint8.

 |